ably/spaces/docs/react.md

 });
 ```

-it also lets you update current member location by using `update` method provided by hook:
+`useLocation` also enables you to update current member location by using `update` method provided by hook.
+For example:

 ```javascript
 const { update } = useLocation((locationUpdate) => {